-As COVID-19 continues to disrupt our everyday lives, Prime Minster Boris Johnson has introduced stringent measures that aim to reduce the spread of COVID-19.
+As COVID-19 continues to disrupt our everyday lives, Prime Minster Boris Johnson has introduced stringent measures that aim to reduce the spread of the virus.
 During an address to the nation on March 23, Johnson put in place a countrywide lockdown.
 The new restrictions have meant many professional sectors are facing months of uncertainty, and the entertainment industry is not exempt from the ongoing crisis, with films, concerts, and festivals being canceled and postponed.
-They are also a number of
+There are also a number of

-Glastonbury's 50th anniversary festival, the BAFTA TV awards, and the cinematic release of No Time to Die, have been delayed or canceled.
+Glastonbury's 50th anniversary festival, the BAFTA TV awards, and the cinematic release of , have been delayed or canceled.
 Unfortunately, this trend also infiltrated the world of television, with many popular UK reality shows, dramas, and soap operas already being put on hold or scrapped all together.
 And, sadly, as the pandemic continues to wage war on our TV landscape, more and more productions are likely to announce significant changes to their usual schedules.
+No Time to Die

 If you're curious to know whether any of your telly faves have been affected, keep reading.

 Britain's Got Talent has already begun, the later stages of the reality competition series will air a lot later than previously scheduled.
 As the Independent reports, the long-running talent show is expected to get underway in the coming weeks.
 However, an ITV spokesperson recently confirmed that "in light of the latest government health guidelines," production on the live stages of the series will not go ahead until "later in the year."

 Emmerdale.
-Back in March, production on the long-running series has been suspended until further notice, and fans of the hit soap can now look forward to a brand new transmission schedule — which includes three episodes per week until "at least the early summer."
+Back in March, production on the long-running series was suspended until and a brand new transmission schedule was introduced, which included three episodes per week until "at least the early summer."

 expressed their regret surrounding the current situation.
 However, providing a glimmer of hope for many disappointed fans, organizers went on to promise that next year's Eurovision "will come back strong than ever."

 Loose Women had been taken off the air until further notice.
-As the Metro reports, an ITV spokesperson explained the decision was made in order to "minimize the number of staff travelling in and out of our studios and working together on shift at any one time."
+As the Metro reports, an ITV spokesperson explained the decision was made in order to "minimise the number of staff travelling in and out of our studios and working together on shift at any one time."

-Lorraine into the final hour of Good Morning Britain — which continues to air on weekdays in an extended morning slot.
+Lorraine into the final hour of Good Morning Britain, which continues to air on weekdays in an extended morning slot.

 'British Academy Television Awards'

 two of its most prestigious ceremonies will be postponed.
 In a statement, it revealed that both the BAFTA Television Craft Awards and Virgin Media British Academy Television Awards are no longer going ahead as planned, and new dates will hopefully be announced sometime during "the coming weeks."

-production on will be temporarily pausing filming both in consultation with and supported by the BBC," a BBC representative told Digital Spy.
+production on will be temporarily pausing filming both in consultation with and supported by the BBC," a BBC representative told Digital Spy at the time.
 "We will continue to review all productions on a case by case basis and will continue to follow the latest news and advice from the Foreign Office, World Health Organisation, and Public Health England."
 RuPaul's Drag Race UK

 Gentleman Jack has been suspended until further notice.
-On their official Twitter account, the production company who make Gentleman Jack, Lookout Point, wrote: "Reluctantly we have decided to delay the start of production of Gentleman Jack series 2 due to the ongoing Covid-19 emergency."
+On their official Twitter account, the production company who make Lookout Point, wrote: "Reluctantly we have decided to delay the start of production of Gentleman Jack, Gentleman Jack series 2 due to the ongoing Covid-19 emergency."
 The team thanked all of their cast, crew, and fans for their understanding and sent a “bit of Anne Lister” strength.
 They also quoted the real Lister from her famous diaries saying, “Anne did not like dirty hands on anyone.”

-Production of season 6 of Peaky Blinders has also been postponed.
+Peaky Blinders was also postponed.
 The production team shared a post on their Twitter which read “After much consideration, and in light of the developing situation concerning Covid-19, the start of production of Peaky Blinders Series 6 has been postponed.”
+According to Metro on April 32, on an Instagram live, Cillian Murphy who plays the broody Thomas Shelby reassured fans saying: “We will be back as soon as we can, I promise, causing chaos and knocking heads as usual.
 Luckily for fans, however, seasons 1-4 are available on Netflix and season 5 will be available on the streaming service from April 22.
 Phewf.

 It looks like bent coppers are going to be getting away with flipping murder you guys.
 Via their Twitter account, the production team behind the UK’s beloved police drama

 'The Great British Bake Off' S11

-The eleventh instalment of The Great British Bake Off has been postponed indefinitely, so it may be a little while longer before we get our annual dose of baking innuendos.
+The Great British Bake has been postponed indefinitely, so it may be a little while longer before we get our annual dose of baking innuendos.
 Channel 4’s hit competition was due to return to the tent for filming in April and May, before being broadcast from August to November.
 The upcoming series was set to debut its new presenter Matt Lucas, who replaces Sandi Toksvig.
 Off Joseph Okpako/WireImage/Getty Images